jsgoyette/node-static-server-with-mime/README.md

 node-static-server-with-mime
 ============================

-A simple static server with mime types and no dependencies, all contained within a single file.
+A simple Node.js static server with mime types and no dependencies, all contained within a single file.

-I wanted a script that I could call from any directory (having no dependencies), but that could serve files with mime types (if anything, to get rid of the missing mime-type warnings in the console).
-This scripts accomplishes just that.
+I wanted a utility script that I could call from any directory (having no dependencies), but that could serve files with mime types (if anything, to get rid of the missing mime-type warnings in the console).
+This script accomplishes just that.

 Assuming the script is executable (`chmod +x`), run with: